dansmyers/AI/4-Minimax/Notes/1-Adversarial_Search.md

 - Second, playing out the game tree for each possible move choice can reveal if a move is good or bad.
 In the example above, the game trees show that the top-right leads to a guaranteed win, so we should choose that move.

+Therefore, intuitively, at each step a player should always choose the move that provides the *best outcome*, assuming optimal play from that point forward.
+You should always assume that your opponent will play rationally and avoid mistakes.

+## Scoring outcomes

+The minimax algorithm assumes that we can assign a score to each terminating state *from the perspective of the current player*.
+For tic-tac-toe you could do the following:

+- A win for the current player is assigned a score of +1.
+That is, if it's X's turn to move, then a state where X wins is scored as +1

+- A loss for the current player is assigned a score of -1.
+Again, if it's X's turn, then a state where O wins counts for -1

+- Ties or incomplete states are assigned 0.

+Observe that these scores are symmetric.
+A finishing state that's +1 for X is worth -1 for O, and vice-versa.

+Suppose that I'm playing a game and it's my turn: I always want to choose the move that *maximizes* my score.
+I want to obtain a +1, or at least a 0 if +1 isn't possible. **From my perspective**, my opponent seeks the *minimum score*: they want to score -1, or 0 if that isn't possble.

+### The minimax concept

+The driving goal of the minimax algorithm comes from combining scoring with rationality.

+_I should always choose the action that maximizes my score, taking account that my opponent will always choose actions to minimize my score._

+Consider the tic-tac-toe game tree above, which is drawn from X's perspective as the currently moving player.

+- When it's O's turn, they should rationally choose the move that *minimizes* X's best outcome in the subtree
+- X should always prefer the move that *maximizes* their best outcome in the resulting subtree